 Before you get out your ladder and tool belt or spend time watching another online tutorial, you might note what’s involved in most residential roof repair work.
 It’s also helpful to better understand a roof’s overall composition, so you know why repairs are typically more complicated than homeowners realize and the importance of high-quality repairs.
 You can then discuss your options with a roofing contractor near you and ensure you choose the best option for your home.

 Underlayment provides a solid base and added insulation underneath shingles or tiles.
-Typically constructed of thick felt or another similar material, underlayment might suffer tears, rips, and similar damage, and often needs replacing especially if shingles are missing and have exposed the underlayment to harsh weather conditions.
+Typically constructed of thick felt or another similar material, underlayment might suffer tears, rips, and similar damage and often needs replacing, especially if shingles are missing and have exposed the underlayment to harsh weather conditions.

 The roof deck refers to the structural components between a home’s framing, including trusses and joists, and exterior roofing materials.
-A roof deck is typically strong and sturdy but might need repairs especially for an older home and if there is trapped moisture above or below the deck surface.
+A roof deck is typically strong and sturdy but might need repairs, especially for an older home and if there is trapped moisture above or below the deck surface.

 As any or all of these components suffer damage and excess wear over the years, it’s vital that a roofing contractor near you offer a full-scale roof inspection before repair work begins.
 Overlooking damaged materials or covering them over with new shingles only allows that damage to get worse over time, leading to more expensive repair bills and even the risk of roof collapse.

+Now that you know do-it-yourself roof repair isn't the best option, and the DIY roof replacement cost isn't worth it, you need to know what to look for in a roof repair contractor so that you don't get caught up in a scam.
 Not all roof repair contractors are alike, and roofing is not a job for a general contractor.
 Not all contractors are experienced in working with various shingle and tile materials or with checking the many layers and materials used to create a roof, as mentioned.
 Rather than relying on just anyone for roof repairs, it’s vital that you shop around for the best roof repair contractor near you.

 One factor to consider is if a roof repair contractor advertises the materials used and their expected lifespan or attached warranty.
 A 30-day warranty for new shingles and roofing installation is not much of a guarantee, so be wary of a contractor who doesn’t stand behind their work and materials with at least a 5-year guarantee, if not longer.